SahilVijaySingh28/PeerChat/docs/use-call-hook.md

 # useCall Hook Documentation

 ## Overview
-The `useCall` hook manages the state and functionality for WebRTC-based audio and video calls in FlashChat.
+The `useCall` hook manages the state and functionality for WebRTC-based audio and video calls in PeerChat.
 It handles media streams, peer connections, call status, and UI state.

 ## Usage